 Securing the high ground is a critical prerequisite for any military operation to ensure freedom of action for the joint force and the Nation.
 For approximately six decades, Air Force investments, expertise, and sacrifice in achieving air superiority have ensured that friendly ground forces operate without threat of attack from enemy aircraft.
 While the United States has enjoyed this freedom for the last sixty years, there is no guarantee of air superiority in the future.
 Airspace control remains vitally important in all operating environments to ensure the advantages of rapid global mobility, ISR, and precision strike are broadly available to the Combatant Commander.
-Currently the United States benefits from the only operational fifth-generation fighter aircraft, the F-22 Raptor, but the first in-flight missile launch of an AIM-120 over the Point Mugu Sea test range in California several countries are rapidly developing competitive fifth-generation fleets.
+Currently the United States benefits from the only operational fifth-generation fighter aircraft, the F-22 Raptor, but several countries are rapidly developing competitive fifth-generation fleets.
 Global and regional competitors are working towards fifth-generation fighter aircraft and advanced surface-to-air missile systems that present an area denial capability that may challenge U.S. air superiority.
 Additionally, improvements to non U.S. fourth-generation fighters put them on par with legacy F-15C/D aircraft that constitute a significant component of U.S. air superiority capability and further threaten our ability to ensure air superiority.
 Given these realities, the Air Force's FY 2015 budget request includes initiatives to address current and future air superiority needs.